Why did you decide to focus on guardianship and conservatorship law?

 What are you reading?
 I usually have 2 or 3 books going at once – a fun one, a self-improvement type book and a history or learning one.
 I’m currently reading: “Little Fires Everywhere” by Celeste Ng, “All the Presidents Men” by Carl Bernstein and Bob Woodard and “The Little Book of Hygge” by Meik Wiking (Danish Secrets to Happy Living)

 What are your favorite podcasts?
-The Million Dollar Plan (financial podcast by Pete the Planner); I’ll Have Another (running podcast by Linsey Hein); The Hilarious World of Depression (podcast that blends depression and mental illness with comedy and seeks to remove the stigma associated with mental health)
+I’ll Have Another (running podcast by Linsey Hein); The Hilarious World of Depression (podcast that blends depression and mental illness with comedy and seeks to remove the stigma associated with mental health); Terrible, Thanks For Asking (American Public Media podcast by Nora McInerny about the painful things we endure in life).

 What or who has had a significant impact upon your life?
 Finishing the Boston Marathon in 2013, just 11 minutes before the bombs went off at the finish line.
 I was still in the finish line area, getting my post-race food when the bombs went off.
 I feel fortunate to have been in an area where I wasn’t injured.
 But the chaos, terror and emotions from that day are forever etched in my mind.
 I have a deeper appreciation for life and truly try to be mindful and grateful for each day.